josher19/node-github3/README.md

 ## Example

-Print all followers of the user "fjakobs" to the console.
+Print all followers of the user "mikedeboer" to the console.

-    var GitHubApi = require("github3");
+    var GitHubApi = require("node-github");

     var github = new GitHubApi({
         version: "3.0.0"
     });
     github.user.getFollowingFromUser({
-        user: 'fjakobs'
+        user: "mikedeboer"
     }, function(err, res) {
         console.log(JSON.stringify(res));
     });

-First the _GitHubApi_ class is imported from the _github3_ module.
+First the _GitHubApi_ class is imported from the _node-github_ module.
 This class provides access to all of GitHub's APIs (e.g. user, issues or repo APIs).
 The _getFollowingFromUser_ method lists all followers of a given GitHub user.
 Is is part of the user API.
 It takes the user name as first argument and a callback as last argument.
 Once the